Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Methodology

-where $\mathrm{Lin}(\cdot)$ linearizes a triple pattern (or instance) into a text sequence, and $\Vert$ denotes sequence concatenation.
-Finally, we keep the top-$K_s$ candidates ranked by $z_{i,c}$ as the refined pool $\mathcal{C}_i^{top}$.
-This step yields a compact candidate pool that is aligned with the current atomic constraint, avoiding selections that are merely semantically related but violate the intended relation, and thus preventing drift in subsequent hops.
+\paragraph{Relation Alignment and Contextual Reranking.} For each candidate triple $c\in\mathcal{C}_i$ associated with $\tau_i$, we first compare its KG relation against the relation variants in $\mathcal{R}_i$ and retain the top-$R$ aligned candidates to obtain $\mathcal{C}_i^{init}$.
+This step focuses retrieval on relations aligned with the intended constraint.
+We then apply a cross-encoder reranker for contextual scoring.
+For each $c\in\mathcal{C}_i^{init}$, we score the concatenated input of the query, the linearized constraint, and the linearized candidate triple, and keep the top-$K_s$ candidates as the refined pool $\mathcal{C}_i^{top}$.
+This step yields a compact candidate pool that is aligned with the current atomic constraint, avoiding selections that are merely semantically related but violate the intended relation.